 The grading for the course will consist of:

 We allow you to indicate small errors (defined below) that you have made, which, when fixed, will allow your programs to pass autograder tests.
-You will need to fill out this form by the regrade deadline, which is one week after you receive your scores.
-In the form, you must identify exactly the error in your code and include a precise description of the fix that needs to be made.
-A small error is a problem whose fix should not require changing more than 1-2 lines of code.
-A TA will make the change and rerun the autograder tests.
+You will need to fill out a regrade request on Gradescope by the regrade deadline, which is one week after you receive your scores.
+In the form, you must identify exactly the error in your code and include a precise description of the fix that needs to be made (e.g. line numbers).
+A small error is a problem whose fix should generally require changing only 1 to 2 lines of code.
 Your new score will be the maximum of your original score and 80% of your regraded score.
-What are some acceptable/common types of “small” errors?
+Examples of small errors:

 We reserve the right not to regrade fixes deemed too large.